Where to Stay in Costa Rica First Time: 16 Best Areas

 San José, capital city, where to stay in Costa Rica for shortstop

-The capital city of Costa Rica, San José, is the best area to stay in Costa Rica for first-timers because it is the heart of the country and it offers excellent array of activities, historical attractions, as well as bustling nightlife and shopping.
-Located in the Central Valley, San José is named in honor of Joseph Of Nazareth.
+San José, is the capital city and is the best overall area to stay in Costa Rica for first-timers due to its prime location, located in the heart of the country and it offers excellent range of activities, historical attractions, bustling nightlife and shopping.

-It is known to offer a high quality of life, incredible environmental performance, and is filled with recognized institutions and public services.
 This makes San Jose equally ideal whether you want to stay in an eco-friendly hotel or one of the finest Costa Rica resorts available.

 San Jose is located within 20 minutes drive from Juan Santamaria International Airport (SJO), SJO, the largest international airport in the country, as well as one of only two, the other being Liberia International airport in Costa Rica northwest corner.